OAA is home to many experienced and enthusiastic individuals to encompass a truly dynamic staff.

 Kyleigh’s coaching superpowers is being organized and her athletes are helping her to become a better coach.

-Christopher initially started in Acrobatics/Tumbling, and it wasn’t until several years later when he discovered trampoline that he knew he had found his passion.
+I initially started in Acrobatics/Tumbling, and it wasn’t until several years later when I discovered trampoline that I knew I had found my passion.

-Coaching means a lot to him because helping others achieve their goals is a fulfilling experience.
+Coaching means a lot to me, because helping others achieve their goals is a fulfilling experience.

 Owen started training at OAA around 2017, and started coaching around 2021.